lisongmin/openwrt_sysupgrade_script/README.md

 1. After router start up, the upgrade is success. ssh to the openwrt instance and cd to the `/etc/openwrt_upgrade_script` directory.
 1. we should install extra package now. running the `./install.sh`

+# TODO

+* [ ] snapshot version supported
+* [ ] keep all preinstalled pkg after upgrade.
+I prefer add a features directory, and collect the install script for each feature. and then, we can specified which feature we needed via hostname.